 Approximately 4% of adults have been diagnosed as being affected by ADHD.
-It is a mental health condition that is often diagnosed in childhood with symptoms that can continue into a person’s adult life.
-The symptoms of ADHD in an adult have implications for the workplace, and you need to think carefully when managing an employee with ADHD.
+The symptoms of ADHD in an adult have a variety of implications in the workplace, and you need to think carefully when managing an employee with ADHD.

 This condition can manifest itself in different ways.
 Symptoms include:

 - Erratic or impulsive behavior

 Adult ADHD symptoms may not be as clear as ADHD indicators in children.
 Children who suffer from this condition often have behavioural issues at school and struggle to focus in class with their academic studies.
 In adulthood, the problem can affect relationships, mood, concentration and a person’s ability to perform their job in the workplace.